Myriad-Dreamin/tinymist/docs/tinymist/frontend/helix.typ

 == Extra Settings
 <extra-settings>
-To configure LSP server, you can edit the `language-server.tinymist` section.
+To configure language server, you can edit the `language-server.tinymist` section.
 For example, if you want to export PDF on typing and output files in `$root_dir/target` directory:

 ```toml
 [language-server.tinymist]